Qatari Support for Extremism

 On June 5, 2017, several Middle East and Gulf countries announced that they were severing ties with Qatar as a result of the country’s support for extremism and terrorism.
-Although Qatar announced that it is preparing to expel several Hamas leaders, the government has previously denied reports that it was expelling Hamas leader Khaled Meshaal, referring to reports as “just rumors” and calling Meshaal a “dear guest” of Qatar.
+Although Qatar announced that it is preparing to expel several Hamas leaders, the government has previously denied reports that it was expelling now-former Hamas leader Khaled Meshaal, referring to reports as “just rumors” and calling Meshaal a “dear guest” of Qatar.
+In early 2020, current Hamas leader Ismail Haniyeh relocated from the Gaza Strip to Qatar to enjoy the same freedom of movement as Meshaal.
+In January 2021, Saudi Arabia and the UAE reopened their airspace and land and sea crossings to Qatar under a Kuwait-negotiated deal, but a UAE official said trust needed to be rebuilt before diplomatic ties could be restored.
+The agreement did not address Qatar’s support for extremism.

 Indeed, Qatar has a long history of harboring terrorist operatives and financiers from various extremist groups, including Hamas, the Taliban, al-Qaeda, the Nusra Front, and the Muslim Brotherhood.
 CEP is calling on Qatar to arrest, expel, or otherwise cut off support to the following sanction-designated or wanted individuals: